-- 52 Two national standard setters considered that fundamental changes to the Standard should be avoided.
-One of them noted that the significant judgement entities still need to exercise may be due to the complexity of emerging business models. - 53 A national standard setter agreed with EFRAG that the introduction of further illustrative examples could be helpful.

-- 54 A national standard setter and a users' organisation considered IFRS 15 to be well-structured and understandable.
-The numerous illustrative examples in the Standard were noted. - 55 A national standard setter indicated that the IASB has provided very useful webinars on various topics recently, for example on Supplier Finance Arrangements and called for the same to be done whilst implementing future Standards.
+- Two national standard setters considered that fundamental changes to the Standard should be avoided.
+One of them noted that the significant judgement entities still need to exercise may be due to the complexity of emerging business models. - A national standard setter agreed with EFRAG that the introduction of further illustrative examples could be helpful. - A national standard setter and a users' organisation considered that IFRS 15 to be well-structured and understandable.
+One of them highly appreciated its numerous illustrative examples. - A national standard setter indicated that the IASB has provided very useful webinars on various topics recently, for example on Supplier Finance Arrangements.
+It noted that having more of those type of trainings available when implementing future Standards would be helpful for stakeholders.